false

 https://www.splunk.com/en_us/legal/usage-subscription-limits-enforcement-and-entitlements.html

-3. Security, Protection of Customer Content, and Customer Compliance.
+3. Security and Protection of Customer Content.

-• Splunk’s security controls adhere to generally accepted industry standards, are subject to audit by third-parties (as described in the Observability Security Addendum), and are designed to (a) ensure the security and integrity of Customer Content; (b) detect and protect against threats or hazards to the security or integrity of Customer Content; and (c) prevent unauthorized access to Customer Content.
+• Splunk’s security controls adhere to generally accepted industry standards, are subject to audit by third-parties (as described in the Observability Security Exhibit), and are designed to (a) ensure the security and integrity of Customer Content; (b) detect and protect against threats or hazards to the security or integrity of Customer Content; and (c) prevent unauthorized access to Customer Content.

 • Customer is responsible for using Splunk Observability Cloud in compliance with applicable laws, including but not limited to providing notice to and obtaining any necessary consent from individuals whose data will be collected by Customer’s use of the services.